linckosz/deezertest/README.md

 6. DNS
 Because the domain is not registered, make sure the host file on the host machine is pointing to the correct IP.<br />
-Use your own IP if you installed the server, or use 120.234.18.50 to connect to my server in Shenzhen (China)
+Use your own IP if you installed the server, or use 120.234.18.50 to connect to my server in Shenzhen (China).

 Windows => C:\Windows\System32\Hosts
 ```